st-techno/HFT_BitMEX_Perps_Futures/README.md

 HFT Trading Strategy for BitMEX BTC-USDT Perps Futures

-This is Production-Grade Python framework for institutional HFT on BitMEX BTC-USDT Perps, integrating:
+This is Insitutional Level Production Grade Python framework for HFT on BitMEX BTC-USDT Perps, integrating:

 Real BitMEX data via the official SDK and WebSocket API for live L2 order book features and trade ticks.